-And that's what the newly-established Sydney Burns Foundation has set itself the challenge of changing.
-Led by doctors from Concord Hospital’s Burns Unit, the foundation's mission is to develop a fully-functioning replacement skin – a living skin equivalent.
+And that's what the Sydney Burns Fund has set itself the challenge of changing.
+Led by doctors from Concord Hospital’s Burns Unit, the fund's mission is to develop a fully-functioning replacement skin – a living skin equivalent.

 To date, the most common treatment for burn wounds has been skin grafting – a surgical procedure that takes skin from a healthy part of the patient's body and transplants it to a prepared wound bed, much like transplanting a plant into a freshly prepared garden bed.
 As with plants there is an expected degree of graft loss with scarring and subsequent loss of integrity and function.

 But now researchers have found that the cells in a skin graft carry a cellular chemical language that enables them to promote cellular activity in the wound.
 These interactions can be mimicked in the laboratory using state of the art techniques.
 At the Concord Burns Unit stem cells are harvested from the patient's own skin with the aim of producing a structure that will emulate normal skin.
 Stem cell cultivation and co-culturing with other materials can yield a three-dimensional living-skin replacement..
 At a dedicated laboratory at the ANZAC Institute at Concord Hospital’s Campus research is ongoing to yield development and evaluation of 3 dimensional skin replacement tissue.